nocomplexity/0complexity/help.md

 ## Share this publication

 This publication on is created to be shared as much as possible.
+Sharing is greatly appreciated!

 ````{tip}
 To share this publication , just share the URL: [https://nocomplexity.com/documents/0complexity/](https://nocomplexity.com/documents/0complexity/)